CodeScop/Oge-Mai-Field-Guide/balancequests.md

 - **Type:** Collection
 - **Requirements:** Deliver 3 Dí Bags
 - **Rewards:** 1 Water Mask
 - **Recommendations:** I know the Dí Bags seem endless, but this is the last hurrah in the main quest line.
-Maybe play around in Riza sidequests for a while if this takes too long to grind.
+Maybe play around in Riza sidequests for a while if this takes too long to grind, or (better yet) explore Raina Expedition and its more-bountiful River Water sources.
 And once you finish the first few Balance quests, the range of monsters and sidequests available really opens up.

 ### Main Quest 2: Underwater Training